blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: touch
 Duration: Concentration, up to 1 minute
 You touch one creature, and they suddenly feel a heightened sense of athleticism.
-Their speed increases by 10 feet, and they have advantage on athletic and acrobatics checks for the duration.
+Their speed increases by 10 feet, and they have advantage on strength and dex checks for the duration.
 ```

 ```